LaPingvino/wukkie.uk/SEARCH_URL_FIX.md

 The problem: **Any time parameters were provided, the code would use POST**.
 But Bluesky's search endpoints (`app.bsky.feed.searchPosts`) expect GET requests with query parameters, not POST requests with body data.

+Additionally, there was a **second issue in the `makeRequest` method**: when handling GET requests with parameters, the code would make the request correctly but then continue execution and make a second request to the original URL without parameters, causing confusion and potential double API calls.

 ## Solution Implemented

 ### 1. Fixed XRPC Request Method Logic